 - Oops!Something went wrong.Please try again later.

-Wheaton generates revenues primarily from the sale of precious metals, including gold, silver and palladium.
+Wheaton generates revenues, primarily from selling precious metals, including gold, silver and palladium.
 The company has a diversified portfolio of high-quality, long-life assets.
-It projects production within 720,000 GEOs (Gold Equivalent Ounces) and 780,000 GEOs for 2021.
+It projects production within 735,000 GEOs (Gold Equivalent Ounces) and 765,000 GEOs for 2021.
 The company produced 671,713 GEOs in 2020.
 It expects strong performance in the Penasquito, Antamina and Voisey’s Bay mines in the current year.

 Acquisitions to Boost Growth

 Wheaton is focused on adding additional production capacity from high-quality accretive metals.
-Moreover, its business model focuses on reducing risk, while leveraging higher commodity prices.
-The company remains active on the corporate development front and is focused on growing a high-quality portfolio of assets.
+Its business model focuses on reducing risk, while leveraging higher commodity prices.
+The company remains active on the corporate development front and is focused on growing high-quality portfolio of assets.

 However, there are a few factors that might impede growth in the near term.

-Shares of Wheaton have gained 20.8% over the past year, compared with the industry’s growth of 55.9%.
+Shares of Wheaton have gained 2.1% in the past year compared with the industry’s growth of 12.5%.

-Wheaton currently carries a Zacks Rank #3 (Hold).
+Wheaton currently carries a Zacks Rank #4 (Sell).

-A better-ranked stock in the basic materials space is Fortescue Metals Group Limited FSUGY, which sports a Zacks Rank #1 (Strong Buy), at present.
+A better-ranked stock in the basic materials space is Olin Corporation OLN, which currently flaunts a Zacks Rank #1 (Strong Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report